Cathy Glasson

-Cathy Glasson is an American nurse, union leader, and former candidate for Governor of Iowa, running in the 2018 Democratic primary.
-She is President of SEIU Local 199 in Iowa and has received support from the union.
+Cathy Glasson is an American nurse, union leader, and former candidate for Governor of Iowa, who ran in the 2018 Democratic primary.
+She is president of SEIU Local 199 in Iowa and has received support from the union.
 Glasson lost the primary to businessman Fred Hubbell, receiving 20.5% of the vote to Hubbell's 55.5%.

-She supports raising the minimum wage and a Medicare for All plan.
+She ran on policies for raising the minimum wage and a Medicare for All plan.